ucsb-cs9/w22/_info/syllabus.md

 * The lowest quiz score will be dropped.
 There will not be any make ups for quizzes.
 * Two of the lowest homework scores will be dropped.
 Late homework submissions will not be accepted.
 However, even if you know you will not be able to submit a homework on time, I highly encourage you to complete it anyways since the homeworks will help prepare you for the quizzes and final exam.
 * All labs must be submitted by the due date.
 There will be a 24-hour late window open on Gradescope for each lab.
 Submissions during the late window period will have a **20%** deduction from your grade.
 We will only consider your most recent submission.
   * I assign labs on Sundays and have them due the following Sunday (unless stated otherwise).
-I have considered making labs due on Friday, but decided to provide the weekend for extra flexibility to students that need it.
+I have considered making labs due on Fridays instead of Sundays, but decided to provide the weekend for extra flexibility to students that need it.
-  * However, I highly encourage students not to wait until the last-minute to complete lab assignments.
+  * However, I **highly encourage** students not to wait until the last-minute to complete lab assignments.
 We will not be available to provide assistance over the weekend, and there is a risk of encountering technical difficulties (internet outages for example) that prevent an on-time submission. **Please plan accordingly.**

 Accommodations for disabilities
 -------------------------------